PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

 - A Spring-specific check which verifies that public methods on all classes whose name matches a certain pattern, e.g. `.*Service`, are annotated `@Secured`.
+- A Spring-specific check which verifies that annotations such as `@ResponseStatus` are only present in `@RestController` classes.
 - A Hibernate Validator-specific check which looks for `@UnwrapValidatedValue` usages and migrates the associated constraint annotations to the generic type argument to which they (are presumed to) apply.